Varicose Vein Diagnosis & Treatment

 Varicose veins are primarily caused by faulty valves in the superficial veins located in the lower extremities.
 When these valves fail to function properly the blood flow moves the wrong direction increasing the load on the surface veins near the skin.
-These surface veins cannot compensate for this increase in volume causing the veins to bulge and twist like a knotted rope, often appearing dark purple or blue, requiring vein treatment in Colorado.
+These surface veins cannot compensate for this increase in volume causing the veins to bulge and twist like a knotted rope, often appearing dark purple or blue, requiring vein treatment.

-Most problems found on the lower legs can cause, but are not limited to; aching, swelling, burning, throbbing, itching, cramping, numbness, or heaviness in the legs.
 Clots also can form within these veins due to slow or stagnant blood flow, ultimately leading to phlebitis.
 When phlebitis develops, the area around the clot may become painful, hot, red and swollen.
 Long term untreated varicose veins can cause ulcers and poor healing of wounds.
 Ensuring treatment prior to the development of phlebitis will help the patient avoid unnecessary pain as well as the risk of addition complications.

 Thanks to ongoing advances in medical treatment and Dr. Albert’s dedication to staying on the cutting edge of technology, varicose vein treatment in Colorado Springs or at our Denver facility is performed using minimally invasive procedures, without the potential complications of general anesthesia.
 In many cases, the incisions are smaller than the head of a pin; recovery times are short, and results are long-term.

 Spider Vein Treatment Colorado Springs and Denver: Diagnosis & Treatment

 Spider Vein Treatment Denver